Intel Keychains

 Item #023 (#071, 179-181, 448, 449 similar)

-The Pentium 4 was produced from 2000 to 2008 with clock speeds of 1.3 GHz to eventually 3.8 GHz.
-Debut of Intel's "Netburst Micro-architecture" - the first new architecture change for Intel since 1985.
-Code-names for versions of this chip were Willamette, Northwood, Prescott & Cedar Mill.
+The Intel Pentium 4 processor was produced from 2000 to 2008 with clock speeds of 1.3 GHz to eventually 3.8 GHz.

 New & unused in original packaging.